nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-The behaviour when you are upserting is a mix between updating and creating and it won't fail
+The behaviour for `upsert` is a mix between updating and creating,
-if the model exists or not because it will produce the needed action (update or create) in every case.
+it will produce the needed action regardless of whether the model exists or not.

 ## Belongs To Many